14-year-old girl dies after tree falls on home due to Hurricane Laura

 LEESVILLE - A 14-year-old died on Thursday due to a tree collapsing on her home.

-A state spokesperson has confirmed that the 14-year-old girl was killed during the storm when a tree fell down on her house.
+A state spokesperson has confirmed that the 14-year-old girl was killed during the storm when a tree fell down on her house in Leesville located in Vernon Parish.

 .@LouisianaGov says he got the report of the first fatality from Hurricane Laura in Louisiana.
 A 14 year old girl who died when a tree fell on her home.
 We do expect that there could be more fatalities.— Christina “MASK UP” Stephens (@CEStephens) August 27, 2020